-- Work to be performed - © Suggestions and recommendations - △ You will need these instructions to prevent problems that might occur during installation and/or use. - You need these instructions to prevent fire, personal injury or other serious damages.
+- Work to be performed

+- Suggestions and recommendations

+- You need these instructions to prevent fire, personal injury or other serious damages.

 After final delivery, the manuals should be handed over to the user.

 3. CE declaration

 DRU declares that company internal measures guarantee that appliances produced by DRU meet the essential requirements and guidelines of the regulation concerning gas-fired appliances and the accompanying standards.
 This declaration loses its validity if changes are made to the appliance without written permission from DRU.
 The instructions in the manuals must also be observed at all times.
 A copy of the CE test certificate can be downloaded via www.druservice.com.